Line of duty death: Police

 More than 90% of homicides of U.S. law enforcement officers are caused by gunshot.
 For example, in 2019, 44 of the 49 officers feloniously killed were killed by firearms.
 A 2015 study published in the American Journal of Public Health, analyzing FBI data from 1996 to 2010, studied the link between firearm prevalence (measured by the mean household firearm ownership) and homicides of police officers using a Poisson regression.
 The study concluded that, when controlling for other variables, law enforcement homicide rates "were 3 times higher in states with high firearm ownership compared with states with low firearm ownership."

 A 2018 white paper, commissioned by the Ruderman Family Foundation, found that U.S. police officers and U.S. firefighters were more likely to die by suicide than in the line of duty.
 Both police and firefighters have considerably higher rates of suicide when compared to the population at large.
 Citing prior studies, the white paper connected elevated suicide rates among police and firefighters to "critical incidents" (traumatic events) experienced in the line of duty, leading to higher rates of post-traumatic stress and depression.
 The white paper called for de-stigmatization of mental health concerns among first responders (stating that "shame and stigma are arguably the strongest barriers that stand between first responders and mental health services") and more suicide prevention initiatives for first responders.

+In 2021, the United States experienced a 55% increase in police officer line-of-duty deaths, totaling 458 law enforcement officers killed.
+2021 also saw a 115% increase in "ambush-style" attacks on law enforcement, marking one of the deadliest years for the profession.

+Other

+Following the events of November 17th and 18th, 1978, Congressman Leo Ryan was posthumously given the Congressional Gold Medal and is considered to be the only Congressman to die in the line of duty.